charlie-ph/BigDataAnalytics/Installations-HowTos/How-To-Install-Spark-On-Windows.md

 ## Step 1: Java Installation

+Important NOTE: Do NOT Use Java 16.
+Other Java version existing on your system should work fine and you don't have to reinstall

 If you do not already have Java installed on your machine, then you can download it from here: https://oracle.com/java/technologies/downloads/#jdk21-windows

 Once the installation is complete, we need to verify the installation.
 Fire up windows command prompt and type in the following command: